Self-Managed Super Fund – for up to 6 members

 But if you only have one member of your SMSF then:

-1. the member must find another person to be co-trustee.
+1. the member must find another person to be a co-trustee.
 So the Trustee of the SMSF is the member and this second person; or

 • related to the member; or